-All contents of the RaDVaC website and white paper are covered by a Creative Commons Attribution 4.0 License (CC BY 4.0), and by an Open COVID License - Patent 1.1 (OCL-P v1.1).
+All contents of the RaDVaC website and white papers are covered by a Creative Commons Attribution 4.0 License (CC BY 4.0), and by an Open COVID License - Patent 1.1 (OCL-P v1.1).
 You are free to Share (copy and redistribute the material in any medium or format), and Adapt (fork, alter, and build upon) the material for any purpose.
 The only requirement is Attribution.

-OVERALL PROJECT GOAL (updated 2021-02-28)
+OVERALL PROJECT GOAL (updated 2021-09-14)

-The ultimate goal of the RaDVaC project is to create a modular vaccine platform for extremely rapid deployment at the beginning of a serious outbreak of a pathogen for which no good vaccine exists.
-The founding philosophy of RaDVaC is that the best way to accomplish this goal is to share freely and openly information on vaccines and testing throughout a global network of researchers engaged in agile R&D. For many, this will include highly localized vaccine production.
-While the SARS-CoV-2 pandemic has been the catalyst for initiation of the project, it will not be the last serious outbreak; the establishment of a solid scientific and technical foundation for rapid vaccine deployment is a long-term endeavor that will not end as the SARS-CoV-2 pandemic winds down.
+The goal of RaDVaC is to create a modular vaccine platform for extremely rapid deployment at the beginning of a serious outbreak of a pathogen for which no good vaccine is available.
+The founding philosophy of RaDVaC is that the best way to accomplish this goal is to share, freely and openly, information on vaccines and testing throughout a distributed global network of researchers engaged in agile R&D. For many researchers, health authorities, and others involved in vaccine development and depöoyment, this will include highly localized vaccine production and trial design.
+While the SARS-CoV-2 pandemic has been the catalyst for the initiation of the project, it will not be the last serious outbreak; the establishment of a solid scientific and technical foundation for rapid and distributed / decentralized vaccine deployment is a long-term endeavor that will not end as the SARS-CoV-2 pandemic winds down.